 Vegans don't eat anything that comes from an animal, including meat, fish, eggs, cheese, milk and honey.
 Interested in going vegan?
 Check out these tasty vegan recipes.

 10. Whole 30 (5%)

 This diet lasts for 30 days, during which time participants do not consume grains, dairy, sugar, alcohol, legumes, soy, or processed foods.
-Check out this article written by a WW member following a combination of Whole 30 and WW Freestyle.
+Check out this article written by a WW member following a combination of Whole 30 and the WW programme.

 11. Mediterranean diet (4.2%)